 Interested in learning more?

-We're going to be hosting a free, self-paced course on the @hempsleyhealth Instagram Stories on Wednesday, November 29 from 8:00 am — 9:00 pm.
+We're going to be hosting a free, self-paced course on the @hempsleyhealth Instagram Stories in July 2018.
 We'll be going more in depth on the information presented here, including:

 - comparing the various forms of herbs: fresh, dried, infusion, extraction, essential oils